Semi-empirical Calculations with xTB

 • Frequency calculations,

-• Stable optimizations including Hessian calculations,
+• Stable optimizations including Hessian calculations, and the

-• Biased Hessian, and
+• Biased Hessian.

 Single-point energy calculations